MikMuellerDev/rpi-infrared/README.md

 # rpi-infrared
  A library used for interacting with infrared remote controls in go

+ # This repository has been transferred to the [Smarthome](https://github.com/smarthome-go/infrared) organization.

 ## Installation / Setup
 To install the library, execute the following command